Follow us 261.1k

 What is the Ketogenic Diet?

 How does it work?
 Very simply said, when you eat food high in carbs, your body produces glucose and insulin.
-While glucose is used as the main source of energy, insulin secretion is produced to down regulate your glucose levels in the blood stream.
-Insulin is also responsible for storing fat in our body and if your body produces too much of it, you put on weight.
+While glucose is used as the main source of energy, insulin enables glucose to move from your bloodstream into your cells.
+Insulin is also responsible for storing fat in your body and if your body produces too much of it, you put on weight.
 Excessive carbs, typical in modern diets, combined with lack of physical activity will likely result in weight gain.
 Based on a comparison of several scientific trials, low-carb diets outperform calorie-restricted diets in terms of long-term weight loss and health effects.

-A common misconception is that our body, especially our brain, needs glucose.
+A common misconception is that our bodies, especially our brains, needs glucose.
 Although glucose is known to be the primary source of energy (your body naturally prefers glucose), it's nowhere near as efficient as ketone bodies, especially for the brain.

 Depending on your goals and on how much you exercise, you can follow any of the four types of ketogenic diets: standard, targeted, cyclical or restricted ketogenic diet.
 All of them vary based on the daily carb intake and the timing of your meals.
 Recent studies show that in fact, carbs before or after exercise are not needed once you get keto-adapted and your body will happily run on ketones.
 This has been well explained in Dr Volek's and Phinney's book, The Art and Science of Low Carbohydrate Performance.

-The Paleo / Primal diet has numerous health benefits, however if your goal is to lose weight, paleo is often not enough.
-Honey, maple syrup, coconut sugar, bananas, dates or tapioca flour definitely won't move the scales down.
-As a result, our approach is not only to create recipes low in carbs but also paleo-friendly.
+A whole foods based has numerous health benefits; however, if your goal is to lose weight, it is often not enough.
+Honey, maple syrup, coconut sugar, bananas, dates or tapioca flour may be considered "whole foods" but definitely won't move the scales down.
+As a result, our approach is a whole foods based low-carb diet.

 When you follow the ketogenic diet, it is critical that you get the macronutrient ratio right.
 Ideally, you should be eating: